ooici/marine-integrations/mi/instrument/teledyne/workhorse_adcp_5_beam_600khz/ooicore/README.txt

 Some development notes:

+2012-06-04:
+- added ad hoc connection.yml to indicate the various hosts/ports needed to interact with both the 4-beam system and the 5th beam system.
+In particular, additional functionality is to send "break" commands via the OOI Digi interface (10.180.80.178 port 2102).
+The environment variable VADCP can also be given the name of the connection.yml file, for ex:
+    $ VADCP="mi/instrument/teledyne/workhorse_adcp_5_beam_600khz/ooicore/connection.yml" \
+      bin/nosetests mi/instrument/teledyne/workhorse_adcp_5_beam_600khz/ooicore/test/test_client.py

 2012-05-30:
 - some reorganization of the code
 - implemented a workaround to be able to run the unit tests involving the